Way back in 2015 I started building a voxel game engine. About four years later, Mojang released Minecraft Classic. It was built on my engine.

 The Technicality

-If you’re an open source dev, by now you’re probably wondering whether Mojang followed the terms of my code’s software license.
 The answer is: …not really?
-My engine uses the MIT license, whose main requirement is just to include the code’s copyright statement.
+My engine uses the MIT license, whose main requirement is just to include the code’s copyright notice.
 Mojang didn’t do that, but it might just be due to source minification.
-Either way I’m not losing any sleep over this part, but do feel free to let them know the next time you see them.
+Either way I’m not losing much sleep over this part, but do feel free to let them know the next time you see them.

 Anyway, that’s the story of the time Mojang released a game built on my indie voxel engine.